 You must exchange your out-of-state driver’s license for a Massachusetts driver’s license as soon as you become a MA resident.

 To exchange your driver’s license, you will need:

-3. Proof of your signature, such as your such as your – U.S. passport, Loan or lease documents or Marriage certificate.
+3. Proof of your signatures, such as your – U.S. passport, Loan or lease documents, or Marriage certificate.

 4. Proof of your MA residency, such as your – Mortgage or lease paperwork, Home or renters insurance policy or

 5. Your Social Security number.

 Remember, the MA RMV does NOT accept photocopies of documents.

 If your out-of-state driver’s license is expired, you may have to pass RMV tests to get your new MA driver’s license.
 Getting your license for the first time can be tricky but not if you know these steps to follow.